You may wish to read an introduction to this section first.

 Some of them were chosen from his inner circle: one of his grand-nephews, his cup-bearer, his private secretary, a Franciscan friend and another friend from Camerino, the hometown of his mother.

 Pope Sixtus V is still very popular in the Marches, especially in their southern part where he is regarded as a national hero.
-Two similar bronze statues by other sculptors were erected in the main squares of Camerino and Fermo in the same period (they open in another window).
+Two similar bronze statues by other sculptors were erected in the main squares of Camerino and Fermo in the same period.

 Fountain designed by Carlo Maderno and Giovanni Fontana